 1. For a better experience, we recommend that a rickshaw carries one person for a time.

-3. A rickshaw exploration to Hanoi's Old Quarter is recommended, which you can get a close touch to the local Vietnamese life.
+3. A rickshaw exploration of Hanoi's Old Quarter is recommended, which you can get a close touch to the local Vietnamese life.

 2. Floating market

-Fresh fruits are one of the main produce in the floating markets
+Fresh fruits are one of the main products in the floating markets

 Floating markets recommended